J216/jbutton/README.md

 If you add a button that is an image of ice, name the image ice-button.png and store it in the same folder a jbutton.py, then to use this new button:

 jbutton "echo 'Water has frozen'" ice

+If you want to use this with out having to specify the full path consider doing this:

+ln -s /location/of/jbutton.py /usr/bin/jbutton